alexapostolu/night/README.md

 A (interpreted?) programming language.
 Still in development.
 Don't really know what I'm doing, but it should work out in the end.

+The `code.nt` file is where you actually write your code.
+But I don't like `.nt`, I want another extention.
+Maybe a three letter one.

 ---

 **Edit:**